Mounting Debt Forces Hard Landing For India's Jet Airways

 "It would therefore not have been possible for us to pay for fuel or other critical services to keep the operations going," CEO Vinay Dube said in a statement posted on the airline's website.
 He says the decision to suspend all domestic and international operations was made with "deep sadness and with a heavy heart."

 Ironically, India's national carrier, Air India — which its competitor Jet Airways sought to cast as a drab, inefficient, state-run behemoth — survives, but just barely.
-Air India is also cash-strapped, and got a partial government bailout last year.
+Air India is also cash-strapped and got a partial government bailout last year.
 Government plans to privatize the airline have been stalled for months.

-Both Jet and Air India have been hit hardest by competition from an array of relatively new low-cost short-haul carriers (for example: IndiGo, SpiceJet, Vistara, GoAir) which have flooded India – the world's fastest-growing aviation market.
-(Fun fact: India also has the world's largest number of female pilots.)
+Both Jet and Air India have been hit hardest by competition from an array of relatively new low-cost short-haul carriers, such as IndiGo, SpiceJet, Vistara, GoAir, that have flooded India – the world's fastest-growing aviation market.
 Last year, the country's aviation minister predicted India would soon host a billion flights a year, overtaking the U.S. as the biggest aviation market in the world.

 The question of whether that market has room for Jet Airways, may be decided by its creditors in the coming weeks.

-Note: An earlier version of this story incorrectly misstated the name of Chhatrapati Shivaji Maharaj International Airport.
-We called it Chattrapati Shivaji International Airport.